jayshreeanand/stacks-watchdog/README.md

 #### With Mainnet Data

-This mode connects to the Sonic mainnet and uses real blockchain data:
+This mode connects to the Stacks mainnet and uses real blockchain data:

 ```bash
 ./start-app.sh --mainnet